ntucker/anansi/packages/webpack-config-anansi/README.md

 locally developed modules or `yarn workspaces`.
 Not this should point to the installed location, rather than the actual target.
 Note you'll need both the positive and negative regexes.

+libraryExclude defaults to `/node_modules/`, which will exclude libraries from expensive and potentially incorrect processing from babel loaders.

 To match all libraries in namespace `@myspacespace`:
 ```